Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for South Dakota and perform a wedding ceremony in South Dakota.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for South Dakota and how perform a wedding ceremony in South Dakota.

 Step 1 - How to Become Ordained

-How to get and become Ordained in South Dakota to Officiate or perform marriages in South Dakota
+How to get Ordained in South Dakota and become a minister to perform weddings and marriage ceremonies in South Dakota

-Our Ordinations for South Dakota are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in South Dakota and are able perform marriages through Open Ministry in South Dakota!
+Ordinations for South Dakota are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in South Dakota.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of South Dakota!

 Get started today by clicking on the link below!